Conformal growth rates and spectral geometry on distributional limits of graphs: Introduction

 If $\{G_n\} \todl (G,\rho)$ and we impose only the weaker assumption that $\deg_{G}(\rho)$ has exponential tails, then it must hold that for $n$ sufficiently large, $\Delta_{G_n}(\frac{n}{T}) \leq O(\frac{n}{T} \log T)$, and one obtains

 In this way, the degree-modified two-dimensional Weyl law in \eqref{eq:ev-bounds} predicts recurrence when the degree of the root has exponential tails, since $\sum_{T \geq 1} \frac{1}{T\log T} = \infty$.
 But a significant obstacle is that the annealed estimate \eqref{eq:TlogT} does not necessarily imply anything for the distributional limit.
 The issue is that the lower bound in \eqref{eq:TlogT} could come entirely from a small set of vertices (and such small sets could be negligible in the distributional limit).
 Indeed, one could add to $G_n$ only $\e n$ isolated vertices to achieve $\frac{1}{n} \sum_{x \in V(G_n)} p^{G_n}_T(x,x) \geq \e$.
-See \pref{sec:homo} for a family of examples where annealed estimates do not accurately predict the spectral dimension.
+(See \pref{sec:homo} for a family of connected examples where the contribution of the expected return probabilities come from a small measure of roots.)
 Thus even to obtain almost sure recurrence, we need an estimate stronger than \eqref{eq:annealed}.
 We state now the following strengthening of \pref{thm:qcg2}.

 \begin{theorem} Under \pref{assume:nice}, the following holds.
-There is a constant $C=C(\mu)$ such that for every $\delta > 0$ and all $T \geq C/\delta^{10}$,
+There is a constant $C=C(\mu)$ such that for every $\delta > 0$ and all $T \geq C/\delta^{2}$,

 \end{theorem}

 Note that even for the special case of UIPT/UIPQ, this estimate yields $\E p_{2T}^G(\rho,\rho) \gtrsim \frac{1}{T \log T}$ for every $T \geq 2$, improving over the bound $\E p_{2T}^G(\rho,\rho) \gtrsim \frac{1}{T^{4/3} (\log T)^{O(1)}}$ from \cite{BC13}.
 As a consequence, one obtains a bound on the rate of divergence of the Green function: Define